kashbur/genderslotreveal/README.md

 a `slot-spin-down` animation.
 After the configured duration, the class is removed and `createSingleIcon()` displays the final symbol for that reel.

-During the first three spins the grid stops on random, nonmatching symbols.
+During the first three spins the grid stops on random symbols that never match across all three reels.
 On the fourth spin all reels are forced to stop on the bottle icon and `showReveal()` is triggered, revealing the personalized message overlay.
+Any spins after the reveal go back to being completely random, so matches can happen naturally.